scruffymongrel/deep-link/README.md

-# deep-proxy
+# deep-link

-Proxy server for passing incoming requests to the Deep target.
+Link incoming requests to the Deep target.